Dripdrop12/ipardalis/content/faq.md

 # Panther Chameleon care resources

 - [Chameleon Academy](https://chameleonacademy.com/)
-  - The most comprehensive guide to chameleon husbandry on the web!
+  - The most comprehensive guide to chameleon husbandry on the web.
   - Check out the new [Panther Chameleon Care Guide](https://chameleonacademy.com/panther-chameleon-care/)
 - [Chameleon Forums](https://www.chameleonforums.com/)
   - This is a great resource and an active community forum